Exponential Quintessence Model: Analytical Quantification of the Fine-Tuning Problem in Dark Energy: Outline

 Regarding the fine-tuning problem in the exponential quintessence model, the parameter space that fit both the BBN and the current cosmic acceleration were explored in ~\cite{Franca:2002iju}.
 By fixing the initial value of the kinetic energy-density parameter to be $\Omega_{\mathrm{kin,i}}=0.00125$ at $z=10^{13}$, they showed that realistic cosmological solutions are achievable within the range $0 \leq \lambda \lesssim 1.7$.

 Despite those past works in the exponential quintessence models, the degree of fine-tuning required for the initial condition of the density parameter of the potential energy $\Omega_{\mathrm{pot,i}}$ has not been determined.
 Unlike the case for the cosmological constant, which requires fine-tuning of the order of $\Omega_{\mathrm{pot,pl}}\sim 10^{-120}$ at the Planck time, the degree of fine-tuning required for quintessence is non-trivial due to the time evolution of its energy density.
 However, our purpose is to analytically quantify the degree of fine-tuning required for the exponential quintessence.
 Specifically, we consider a scenario inspired by string theory~\cite{Cicoli:2023opf}.
-In this model, the inflaton field (i.e., $\phi$) undergoes kination just after the end of primordial inflation by rolling down the exponential potential in the early Universe and behaves as dark energy in the late Universe.
+In this model, the quintessence field $\phi$ couples with the inflaton field, and it undergoes kination just after the end of primordial inflation by rolling down the exponential potential in the early Universe and behaves as dark energy in the late Universe.

 In Sec.~\ref{sec:dynamics of scalar field} we show that the scalar field remains effectively frozen after the transition from the kination epoch to the radiation-dominated epoch, and that the current dark energy density is characterized by the potential energy at this transition.
 In addition we demonstrate that this model can explain time-varying equation of state suggested by DESI's second data release without additional fine-tuning.